Freedom of Information

 The Information Commissioner

-The scheme commits an authority:
+The scheme commits the practice:

 • To proactively publish or otherwise make available as a matter of routine, information in line with the statements contained within this scheme.